 An overview of SIAMS

-SIAMS inspections are carried out under Section 48 of the 1988 Education Act.
-They are overseen by the National Society and are arranged by the diocese.
+SIAMS is the Church of England and Methodist Church's outworking of the requirements of Section 48 (S48) of the Education Act 2005.
+It is a key element of the life of all Church of England and Methodist schools in England.
+They are overseen by the National Society and are arranged by the national SIAMS team at the Church of England Education Office (CEEO).
 The purpose of SIAMS is to evaluate the distinctiveness and effectiveness of a school as a church school.
 The key question posed by SIAMS is:

 How effective is the school's distinctive Christian vision, established and promoted by leadership at all levels, in enabling all pupils and adults to flourish?

 In order to evaluate this, all schools are inspected on the following seven strands, which are closely linked to the Church of England Vision for Education Deeply Christian, Serving the Common Good (Autumn 2016):

 - Vision and Leadership